 Teen motorcycle accidents are a problem which Pennsylvania legislators are giving due attention.
 The implementation of Act 84 is a step in a good direction when it comes to motorcycle safety and general traffic safety.

-For more info on Basic Rider Course locations (of which there are 70 in the state), and other information, see the Pennsylvania Motorcycle Safety Program website, or call 1-800-845-9533.
+For more info on Basic Rider Course locations (of which there are 70 in the state of Pennsylvania), and other information, see the Pennsylvania Motorcycle Safety Program website, or call 1-800-845-9533.

 To prepare for the Basic Rider Course, start by reading through the Pennsylvania Motorcycle Operator’s Manual.